michaelballen/dotfiles/readme.md

-# Paul's dotfiles.
+# Michael's dotfiles.

 [mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it.

-This repo is mostly for me but you're welcome to make suggestions.
-Mathias's is the project to fork.
-I'm mostly catching up to him, @cowboy, and @gf3.
+I forked this from Paul Irish, who forked from Mathias.
+For now, this is pretty much just copying them.
+Very cool for a developer to maintain personal prefs...

 ## install the neccessary apps